Refinancing vs HELOC: Which is the best option for me?

 Closing costs are the administrative fees that you pay to take out a loan.
 Closing costs vary from one loan type to another and from one lender to another.
 Before taking out any kind of loan, know how the closing costs will affect loan repayment.
 If you're trying to decide between a HELOC and a refinance to make a home improvement, compare those closing costs as you make your decision.

 Think a HELOC is right for you?
-At Figure, we offer a home equity line of credit through an online application process.
-Our application is simple and straightforward, and if you're approved for a loan, money could be applied to your account in a matter of days.
+At Figure, we offer a fixed-rate1navigates to numbered disclaimer home equity line of credit through an online application process.
+Our application is simple and straightforward, with approval in five minutes and funding in as few as five days2navigates to numbered disclaimer.
 Even the notarization can be completed online in counties that permit recording of e-signatures or do not otherwise require an in-person closing.
-To learn more about how you can get started with your HELOC, check out our information page.